erikamaker/erikamaker/README.md

 # Salutations! ⭐

 My name's Erika.
 I believe the seeds of a good life are sustained and nurtured by daily learning.
 I have an associate degree in English (2011), 90% of an abandoned bachelor's degree in Psychology (2014), and am chipping away at my 2nd associate degree in Computer Programming.
-I'm a Rubyist at heart, but am always learning more JavaScript, HTML, CSS, SQL, C#, ASPX, and Dart.
+I'm a Rubyist at heart, but am always learning more JavaScript, HTML, CSS, SQL, and C#.
 I am happily employed on a team of developers at a global manufacturing firm specializing in home furniture and automotive parts.